perty/f1bingo/Notes.md

 - [ ] Hamilton kraschar inte in i Verstappen.
 - [ ] Typo, "starter".
 - [ ] Chrome pops up Google search when touching text.
 Add to user manual how to turn off.
+- [ ] Check how it looks on iPhone.
+- [ ] Fall back for failing to support websocket.
+- [ ] Admin can disable a statement.

 ## Concepts